petri-labs/mokita/tests/e2e/README.md

     are as follows:

-    - If only `isIBCEnabled`, we want to have 2 chains initialized at the current branch version of Osmosis codebase
+    - If only `isIBCEnabled`, we want to have 2 chains initialized at the current branch version of Mokisis codebase

     - If only `isUpgradeEnabled`, that's invalid (we can decouple upgrade testing from IBC in a future PR)

-    - If both `isIBCEnabled` and `isUpgradeEnabled`, we want 2 chain with IBC initialized at the previous Osmosis version
+    - If both `isIBCEnabled` and `isUpgradeEnabled`, we want 2 chain with IBC initialized at the previous Mokisis version

-    - If none are true, we only need one chain at the current branch version of the Osmosis code
+    - If none are true, we only need one chain at the current branch version of the Mokisis code

 2. Setting up e2e components